NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Data, Method, and Sample Selection

 For the CLASSY sample, we adopt measurements for all 45 galaxies from \citep{Berg2022}.
 The \oo\ ratio of CLASSY sample is measured with \oiii$\lambda$5007/\oii$\lambda\lambda$3726,3729.
 To match our \oo\ ratio, we multiply the CLASSY \oo\ ratio by (1+1/2.98).
 For green pea galaxies, we adopted all 43 galaxies with all \oii, \hb, \oiii, and \ha\ SNR>3.
 For blueberry galaxies, we adopted all 36 galaxies with all \oii, \hb, and \oiii\ SNR>3.
 No dust correction is applied for blueberry galaxies because the \ha\ fluxes were probably underestimated due to the poor calibration in the red end of spectra (see more in \citealp{Yang2017b}).
 SFR is calculated from \hb\ for blueberry galaxies and dust-corrected \ha\ for green pea galaxies using the \citet{Kennicutt2012} calibration.

 The SDSS, CLASSY, green pea, and blueberry galaxy catalogs all have \oii\ and \oiii\ measurements, allowing us to compare \oo\ and galaxy properties across samples.
 However, we note that galaxies' properties are derived using different SED fitting methods with different wavelength coverage of photometry, which could result in biases during the comparison to our work.
 In the case of the SFR, our SED-derived SFR values are consistent with \ha-derived SFR, where the latter is used to derive SFRs for the SDSS, green pea, and blueberry galaxies.
-We also find a consistent \ha-derived SFR and the adopted UV+IR SFR for the MOSDEF galaxies, with an average difference of -0.07 dex.
 In terms of stellar mass, it is less sensitive to the adopted method and photometry data coverage.
 In addition, most of these comparison catalogs assumed the same \citet{Chabrier2003} IMF and only CLEAR assumed a \citet{Kroupa2001} IMF.
 We expect this difference in IMF to have a negligible impact on the derived galaxy properties.